-Over the last year, I’ve been gradually moving away from a paper calendar (I used a Moleskine desk diary for it) to using Google Calendar for keeping track of all of my appointments, important dates, and other such information.
+Over the last year, I’ve been gradually moving away from a paper calendar (I used a Moleskine desk diary for it) to using Google Calendar for keeping track of all of my appointments, important dates, bill payment, and other such information.
 It’s been a slow process – I’ve been using paper calendars for more than a decade, so the transition wasn’t immediate and I often fell back to using the paper calendar.

 There were several big reasons that finally made me transition completely.
 What I found, though, is that most of those reasons actually directly helped me manage my personal finances, believe it or not.
 It turned out that my money was one of the biggest reasons to finally make that transition.